 The following activities require a Special Events Permit

 A Special Events Permit must be submitted by an incorporated body or community organisation.

 An event for the purpose of marketing, promoting or selling a service or product, or for providing entertainment for profit, will incur a fee of $150.00.

-Due to the limited vehicle entry points to the Valley Lake, Brownes Lake, Leg of Mutton Lake and Marist Park on catastrophic fire ban days these areas will be closed and no event can be held at these locations.
+Due to the limited vehicle entry points to the Valley Lake, Brownes Lake, Leg of Mutton Lake and Marist Park on extreme or catastrophic fire ban days these areas will be closed and no event can be held at these locations.
 On severe fire ban days smoking is not permitted and vehicles are not to park on grassed areas.

 The Cave Garden and Vansittart Park are dry zone areas and alcohol is not permitted.